Policy 6-316: Code of Faculty Rights and Responsibilities

 - Whether the sanction is disproportionately severe in relationship to the rule violation for which it is imposed;

-- Whether the imposition of the sanction is fair and just to the faculty member involved, giving due consideration to his or her situation, to his or her prior service to the university, and to any relevant matters tending to mitigate the seriousness of his or her violation; and
+- Whether the imposition of the sanction is fair and just to the faculty member involved, giving due consideration to their situation, to the faculty member's prior service to the university, and to any relevant matters tending to mitigate the seriousness of the violation; and

 - Whether the imposition of the sanction is necessary to protect the integrity and effective operation of the University or any of its colleges, departments, faculty, staff, or students.

-- When non-punitive measures such as guidance, counseling, therapy, leave of absence, voluntary resignation, or early retirement are available and will provide reasonable assurance that the faculty member will not repeat his or her violation of the rule, and if the faculty member consents thereto, such measures should be taken in lieu of disciplinary sanctions under this code unless substantial university interests would thereby be undermined.
+- When non-punitive measures such as guidance, counseling, therapy, leave of absence, voluntary resignation, or early retirement are available and will provide reasonable assurance that the faculty member will not repeat the violation of the rule, and if the faculty member consents thereto, such measures should be taken in lieu of disciplinary sanctions under this code unless substantial university interests would thereby be undermined.

 - No faculty member shall be twice subject to proceedings under this code for the same act.

-- The remedies and sanctions that may be imposed for violations of this code are set forth in Policy 6-002 Section 10.VII.B.
+- The remedies and sanctions that may be imposed for violations of this code are set forth in Policy 6-011.

 - Section 6.
 Procedures